Introducing Virtually Off the Page

 - Take a cross-curricular approach to learning, supporting history, English, design and technology, maths, geography and science, among other subjects

 Groups may work through the lessons at their own pace, on their own schedule.
-The length of the workshop depends on how teachers use it, although trials have shown it can easily fill up to half a day.
+The length of the workshop depends on how teachers use it, but we generally expect it to take half a day.

 The workshop is also “Covid Secure”.
 Children can work at their own desks or tables without needing to share resources.
 The contents of their kits are theirs to keep.